ryanw3bb/unity-native-toolkit/README.md

 # Native Toolkit
-Easily integrate native iOS/Android functionality into Unity using very little code.
+Easily integrate native iOS & Android functionality into Unity projects using very little code.
-Included functionality:
 * Pick images from camera roll
 * Use device camera to take an image
 * Save image to gallery